 In 1971, annual increases in local property taxes were limited to 6 percent, and in 1972 a constitutional amendment passed that limited regular property tax levies to 1 percent.
 Another income tax amendment was proposed in 1973 and again defeated by a 3-to-1 margin.

-Governor John Spellman (b.
-1926) created another Tax Advisory Council in 1982, when the state again was economically distressed.
+Governor John Spellman (1926-2018) created another Tax Advisory Council in 1982, when the state again was economically distressed.
 It also recommended personal and corporate income taxes, but the Legislature took no action on either issue.

-Governor Booth Gardner (b.
-1936) followed Spellman and in 1988 appointed the Governor's Committee on Washington's Financial Future.
+Governor Booth Gardner (1936-2013) followed Spellman and in 1988 appointed the Governor's Committee on Washington's Financial Future.
 It offered two options, one with an income tax, but neither one was adopted or offered to the voters.